What is Toxic Shock Syndrome?

-More than a third of all cases of toxic shock involve women under 19, and up to 30% of women who have had the disease will get it again.
+More than one-third of all cases of toxic shock involve women under 19, and up to 30% of women who have had the disease will get it again.
 If you have ever had toxic shock, you must look out for the symptoms so you can get immediate medical care.

-People who die from toxic shock are killed by the body's response to the poisons released by staph bacteria.
+People who die from toxic shock are killed by the body's response to the toxins released by staph bacteria.
 Most people suffer hypotensive shock, in which the heart and lungs stop working.

-If you are menstruating and have a high fever with vomiting, especially if you have been using tampons, you must get medical help right away.
-If you are using a tampon, menstrual sponge, diaphragm, or cervical cap when you become ill, remove it immediately, even before calling your doctor.
+If you’re menstruating and have a high fever with vomiting, especially if you‘ve been using tampons, you must get medical help right away.
+If you’re using a tampon, menstrual sponge, diaphragm, or cervical cap when you get ill, remove it immediately, even before calling your doctor.

 Toxic shock syndrome is caused by a poison produced by Staphylococcus aureus bacteria.
 This bacteria is one of several staph bacteria that cause skin infections in burn patients and hospital patients who have had surgery.